-Students should report illness by contacting (phone/email) their faculty member and/or assigned clinical unit prior to a scheduled clinical/practicum time.
+Students should report illness by contacting (phone/email) their faculty member, Program Director, and/or assigned clinical unit prior to a scheduled clinical/practicum time.

-A student who has been absent for a significant health problem (illness or surgery) is required to submit a licensed healthcare provider's statement indicating any restrictions and/or if the student is able to resume classroom, lab and/or clinical activities to the academic office.
+A student who has been absent for a significant health problem (illness or surgery) is required to submit a licensed healthcare provider's note to the academic office, indicating any restrictions and/or if the student is able to resume classroom, lab and/or clinical activities.